These delicious, high-protein muffins are easy to make in 1 bowl and are gluten-free, oil-free and vegan!

 The coconut oil version does get hard in the fridge though as the coconut oil hardens, another reason why I preferred the almond butter version.
 Almond butter also reduces the fat and adds a bit more protein.

-After baking, let the muffins cool completely then store in a sealed container at room temperature for 3-4 days, in the fridge for up to 1 week or freeze for up to 3 months.
+After baking, let the muffins cool completely then store in an airtight container at room temperature for 3-4 days, in the fridge for up to 1 week or freeze for up to 3 months.

 What kind of protein powder should I use?